 Before scheduling any manual or automatic campaign, you shall always check the left-over credit in Admin > Consumption > SMS credits.

-We do strongly suggest adding an alert to notify you on the left-over credit.
-Check our article (link to Alert article) to know more.
+We strongly advise adding an alert to be notified of the left-over credit.
+Check our dedicated article to know more.

-Which SMS statistics are the most interesting ones to follow up?
+Which SMS statistics are the most interesting ones to follow up on?

-Go to Scenario > Campaigns > SMS and click on the action, then selecting Global statistics.
-If you previously enabled the option "enriched SMS campaigns" and created a landing page embedded in your message, you'll be able to see the counting of "clicks by link" and the detail of the LP you used.
+Go to Scenario > Campaigns > SMS and click on the action, then select Global statistics.
+If you previously enabled the option "enriched SMS campaigns" and created a landing page embedded in your message, you'll be able to see the counting of "clicks by link" and the detail of the landing page you have used.

-Which are the tips to build a successful filter using the SMS condition?
+Do you have any tips on building a successful filter using the SMS condition?

-To create a filter in Target, you shall select only the numbers beginning by 06 or 07 (to exclude the fix phone numbers) by selecting the the condition "Cell-phone begins with 336 or 337".
+To create a filter in Target, you shall select only the numbers starting with 06 or 07 (to exclude landline numbers) by selecting the condition "Cell-phone starts with 336 or 337".